 - add rules for IP filtering

 - create virtual servers

 - define a DMZ

 - configure the MAC filter

-- specify restrictions on access to certain web sites.
+- specify restrictions on access to certain web sites

+- configure protection against DoS attacks.

 IP Filter

 On the Firewall / IP Filter page, you can create new rules for filtering IP packets and edit or remove existing rules.